virtool/virtool-website/content/docs/manual/tut_nuvs/index.md

 During NuVs, sample libraries are assembled into contigs.
 Open reading frames (ORFs) are calculated from these and potential protein annotations are assigned using profile HMMs.
 ![Expanded](focus.png)

 By default, ORFs with no HMM annotation are hidden.
-You can toggle the visibility of these by clicking the <i class="fa fa-filter"></i> <strong>Filter ORFs</strong> button.
+You can toggle the visibility of these by clicking the <i class="fa fa-filter"></i> **Filter ORFs** button.
 ![Unfiltered ORFs](unfiltered_orfs.png)

 Contigs without significant HMM hits are filtered out by default.
-Click <i class="fa fa-filter"></i> <strong>Filter Sequences</strong> to show all contig sequences.
+Click <i class="fa fa-filter"></i> **Filter Sequences** to show all contig sequences.
 ![Unfiltered Sequences](unfiltered_sequences.png)

 Part of interpreting NuVs results is BLASTing contigs to make sure they are truly unknown.
 You can BLAST contigs by clicking **BLAST at NCBI**.